stevencox/tycho/README.md

 * **Microservice**: We wanted an end to end Python 12-factory style OpenAPI microservice that fits seamlessly into a Python ecosystem (which is why we did not use the excellent Kompose tool as a starting point).
 * **Lifecycle Management**: Tycho treats distributed systems as programs whose entire lifecycle can be programmatically managed via an API.
 * **Pluggable Orchestrators**: The Tycho compiler abstracts clients from the orchestrator.
 It creates an abstract syntax tree to model input systems and generates orchestrator specific artifacts.
-* **Policy**: Tycho anticipates incorporating a policy definition and enforcement layer to allow roles, network policy, and other concerns to be woven into a deployment.
+* **Policy**: Tycho now generates network policy configurations governing the ingress and egress of traffic to systems.
+We anticipate generalizing the policy layer to allow security and other concerns to be woven into a deployment dynamically.

 ## Prior Art